Superfluid Stiffness and Josephson Quantum Capacitance: Adiabatic Approach and Topological Effects: Influence of the Zeeman Field

-Concluding this paragraph, we remark that signatures of STSs are obtained for Zeeman energies larger than the pairing gap.
-For intrinsic SCs, such a regime is challen\-ging to achieve experimentally, since uniform superconductivity cannot be sustained for such Zeeman fields, since now the spatially-modulated so-called Fulde-Ferrel-Larkin-Ovchinikov superconducting ground states become favored~\cite{FF,LO}.
-However, such an obstacle can be circumvented for topological se\-mi\-me\-tals which expe\-rien\-ce a pairing gap inherited by means of proximity from a bulk SC, which plays the role of a Cooper pair bath.
-The proximity induced pairing on the topological semimetal is generally expected to be smaller than the bulk superconducting gap.
-Hence, this property is expected to give rise to a window for which the Zeeman energy can exceed the pairing gap in the STS while remaining safely below the bulk pairing gap.
-See also Fig.~\ref{fig:PRBFigure4} for a band diagram describing the proximity effect between the conventional superconductor and topological semimetals.
-For further details on the role of the band alignment on the proximity effect, see Refs.~\onlinecite{Antipov,Mikkelsen}.
+However, such an obstacle can be circumvented for topological se\-mi\-me\-tals which expe\-rien\-ce a pairing gap {$\Delta$} inherited by means of proximity from a bulk SC, which plays the role of a Cooper pair bath.
+The proximity induced pairing on the topological semimetal is {ge\-ne\-ral\-ly smaller} than the bulk superconducting gap {$\Delta_{\rm sc}$.
+For instance, following the analysis of the superconducting proximity effect in Ref.~\cite{Potter}, we can write the induced pairing gap on the topological semimetal in terms of the pairing gap of the parent superconductor according to $\Delta=\big(1-{\cal Z}\big)\Delta_{\rm sc}\leq\Delta_{\rm sc}$.
+Here, ${\cal Z}\in[0,1]$ denotes the renorma\-li\-za\-tion factor resulting from the coupling between the supercoductor and the semimetal.

+To observe the discontinuities in the superfluid stiffness and JQC discussed in the previous sections, the condition $|B|=\Delta$ needs to be satisfied.
+At the same time, $|B|$ has to be smaller than the CCL of the parent superconductor, i.e., $|B|<\Delta_{\rm sc}/\sqrt{2}$, so that superconductivity is sustained in the entire hybrid system.
+The above con\-si\-de\-ra\-tions imply that the minimum value ${\cal Z}_{\rm min}$ of ${\cal Z}$ that is required for $|B|=\Delta$ to be met is ${\cal Z}_{\rm min}\simeq0.3$.
+Hence, this relatively low required value for ${\cal Z}_{\rm min}$ implies that for high-quality interfaces with a ${\cal Z}$ much larger than ${\cal Z}_{\rm min}$,} there should be a window for which the Zeeman energy can exceed the pairing gap in the STS while remaining safely below the {CCL for the parent superconductor.

+Lastly, we conclude by providing in Fig.~\ref{fig:PRRFigure4} a band dia\-gram which describes} the proximity effect between the conventional superconductor and {a topological semimetal}.
+For further details on the role of the band alignment on the proximity effect, see Refs.~\onlinecite{Antipov,Mikkelsen}.\\